-There are two types of care you can receive at home: live-in care and hourly care.
-In this blog post, we talk about the difference between the two types of elderly care.
+There are two types of care you can receive at home: Live-in Care and hourly care.
+In this blog post, we talk about the difference between the two types of elderly care at home.

 What is the difference between live-in care and hourly care?

-Live-in care and hourly care aim to improve the quality of life for those people who need assistance but wish to remain living in their own home.
-The main difference between these two types of elderly care is the amount of time you spend with your carer.
+Live-in Care and hourly care aim to improve the quality of life for those people who need assistance but wish to remain living in their own home.
+The main difference between these two types of elderly care at home is the amount of time you spend with your carer.

-Hourly care (sometimes called domiciliary care) is when a carer will visit you in your own home during the day for a few hours.
+Hourly care (sometimes called domiciliary care) is when an at home Carer will visit you in your own home during the day for a few hours.
 They will help you with daily chores and personal hygiene, as well as some other tasks you may not be able to do alone.
-Hourly carers visit multiple clients per day so must keep to a tight schedule to ensure all their appointments run on time, so they won't be able to stay as long as you need them to.
+Hourly carers visit multiple Clients per day so must keep to a tight schedule to ensure all their appointments run on time, so they won't be able to stay as long as you need them to.
 You can arrange additional community care and support through your local authorities if hourly care isn't enough.

-Live-in care is when a carer lives with you in your own home, being able to provide 24hr care.
-A live-in carer can help with housekeeping, cooking, washing, shopping, hosting friends and family, looking after pets, going to local community events, personal hygiene, dressing, or more complex medical needs for your condition.
-Live-in carers aren't rushed to get to another client so everything is done at your own pace, you can tailor your day how you wish - be this a lay in with a cup of tea in bed whilst watching the morning news, or getting up earlier than usual to pop our to the farmers market.
+Live-in Care is when a home Carer lives with you in your own home, being able to provide 24hr care.
+A Live-in Carer can help with housekeeping, cooking, washing, shopping, hosting friends and family, looking after pets, going to local community events, personal hygiene, dressing, or more complex medical needs for your condition.
+Livein Carers aren't rushed to get to another Client so everything is done at your own pace, you can tailor your day how you wish - be this a lay in with a cup of tea in bed whilst watching the morning news, or getting up earlier than usual to pop our to the farmers market.

-Having a carer live with you can help prevent injury and falls, and if and accident does happen your carer is right there to respond appropriately.
+Having a living in Carer live with you can help prevent injury and falls, and if and accident does happen your carer is right there to respond appropriately.